gvwilson/sdxpy/src/finale/index.md

 Will people understand how to use it without having to wade through a manual?
 Will it please the eye when it's sitting on the counter?
-Training in industrial design gives weight to all of these separately and together, and gives students the tools they need to tell the good from the bad.
+Training in industrial design gives weight to all of these separately and together, and gives students the tools they need to distinguish the good from the bad.

 In retrospect,
 this is what [%b Oram2007 Brown2011 Brown2012 %] were groping toward.
-If we had decided fifty years ago to call programming "industrial design for software" rather than "software engineering", our conversations would be intellectually richer today.
+If we had decided 50 years ago to call programming "industrial design for software" rather than "software engineering", our conversations might be intellectually richer today.
 I hope this book will help us get there.
 I hope that some day we'll be able to talk to each other about the beauty of software because it *is* beautiful and we deserve to have ways to say that.